DeepSkyWorkflows/deepskyworkflows.github.io/_pages/gallery.md

 <a class="badge badge-info w-auto" href="{{ site.baseurl }}/tag/{{collection | strip | replace: ' ', '-' | remove: '(' | remove: ')' | downcase }}" title="{{collection}}" alt="{{collection}}">{{collection}}</a>
 {% endfor %}
 </div>
-<p>Use the filters to narrow your search. <strong>Signature</strong> images are my self-selected favorites. <strong>Print-ready</strong> images can be ordered online.
-If you are interested in an image that is not print-ready, <a href="{{site.galleryhome}}/contact" target="_blank">send us the link</a> and we'll set it up.
+<p>Use the filters to narrow your search. <strong>Signature</strong> images are my self-selected favorites. <strong>Printed</strong> images can be ordered online.
+If you are interested in an image that is not printed, <a href="https://dswgalleries./contact" target="_blank">send us the link</a> and we'll set it up.
 In addition to astrophotography I have galleries with pictures of Mt.
 Rainier, the Pacific Ocean, and more.
 Browse my <a href="https://dswgalleries.com/galleries" target="_blank">online galleries of astrophotography and Oregon coast landscape photography</a>.
 <div id="galleryMain">
     <a name="top"/>
     <div id="filters">